ArduPilot/ardupilot_wiki/dev/source/docs/using-mavexplorer-for-log-analysis.rst

 to indicate flight modes.

 You can optionally supply message types to use for the map.
-Any message type that has lattitude and longitude elements can be used.
+Any message type that has latitude and longitude elements can be used.
 For example, to show a map from both the GPS and POS messages in an ArduPilot log file you can do: